 Serena Cundari ARAD, Dip.
-PDTD - Founder and Principal Teacher
+PDTD - Director and Principal Teacher

 Serena trained at The National Theatre Ballet School in Melbourne, Australia under the direction of Gailene Stock CBE.